AndreiRadchenko/hassio-webrecognition/README.md

 <a href="https://www.buymeacoffee.com/andriiradchenko" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>   <a href="https://www.paypal.com/donate/?hosted_button_id=QB42TMLKZ7KAE" target="_blank"><img src="https://github.com/AndreiRadchenko/hassio-webrecognition/blob/main/img/paypal-donation.png" alt="Donate with PayPal" style="height: 60px !important;width: 250px !important;" ></a>

-## Взаємодія серверу розпізнавання облич webrecognition з Home Assistant.
+## Face recognition server interaction with Home Assistant.

-Взаємодія серверу розпізнавання облич з Home Assistant реалізована в Node-Red. Ви можете імпортувати наведене мною flow в Node-Red.
-Flow "Cam Dorbell" у відповідь на подію натиснення кнопки дзвінка робить знімок з камери дзвінка і надсилає його через `html request node` серверу webrecognition.
-Після обробки сервером, результат розпізнавання у вигляді JSON об'єкта надходить в `html request node` і в залежності від його вмісту `Switch node` відкриває чи не відкриває хвіртку і встановлює сенсори input_boolean. Ці сенсори я використовую в Alexa rutine для оголошення голосовим помічником хто саме подзвонив в дзвінок.
+Face recognition server interaction with Home Assistant is implemented in Node-Red.
+You can import my flow to Node-Red.
+In response to the event of pressing the doorbell button,  "Cam Dorbell" flow takes a picture from the doorbell camera and sends it via `html request node` to the webrecognition server.
+After the server processing,  result of recognition in the form of JSON object arrives in `html request node`.
+And depending on its contents` Switch node` opens or does not open the wicket lock and set input_boolean sensors.
+I use these sensors in the Alexa routine to announce by voice assistant who exactly ring the doorbell.

 Node-Red Flow            |  Description